top of page

 Details of training and coaching visits and progress are captured and stored in PSA’s cloud based, data base and these are used to inform reporting and decision making.

 Programmes are managed through senior PSA staff who are responsible for finances, coach management, logistics and delivery on outputs.
-As indicated (Methodology Section), PSA follows a 10-Step project management process which is designed to minimise risk and to ensure effective delivery.
+PSA follows a ISO defined project management process which is designed to minimise risk and to ensure effective delivery.

 Sustainability is built into programmes through the involvement of Circuit Managers and Subject Advisors who are positioned to take the programme forward after PSA’s departure.

-The PMDP has been independently reviewed on three occasions –
+The programme has been independently reviewed on three occasions –

 bottom of page